LinShuhaiLAB/LipidIN/README.md

 # data_folder is your input data path.
 # output_folder is your output data path.
 # The input data include a matrix and a vector for training at least.For example AAA.csv(matrix) and BBB.csv(vector).
+# Specifically, please extract data.zip under the demo directory.
+You can use more data.
 ```

 Usage Instructions